Skip to content

 1. Enable Footer connections from Connections settings, the command palette, or the ribbon icon.

-2. Open any note and scroll to the bottom.
+2. Open a meaningful note and scroll to the bottom.

 3. Use the footer to review related notes before you leave the page.